 Travel & Transportation – Martha’s Vineyard

-Many of the questions that come to us at MVOL.com have to do with travel and transportation on Martha’s Vineyard.
-Here are a few things you should know: Martha’s Vineyard is an Island – consequently there is no way to drive onto MV – no bridges, tunnels or causeways.
+Martha’s Vineyard is an Island – consequently there is no way to drive onto the Vineyard – no bridges, tunnels or causeways.
 That said, many people find that getting here and getting around is part of the fun!

 Ferry service, with or without your car, is available throughout the year.
-In season, Martha’s Vineyard is served by passenger-only ferries leaving New York, Rhode Island, several locations on Cape Cod in addition to the year-round car ferry from Woods Hole, Massachsetts.
-Visitors can also fly to the Island’s airport from major metropolitan areas.
-As with the ferry service, flights come into the Martha’s Vineyard Airport all year long but are more frequent and serve more cities on the mainland in the summer.
+In the summer season, Martha’s Vineyard is served by passenger-only ferries leaving New York, Rhode Island and several locations on Cape Cod, in addition to the year-round car ferry from Woods Hole, Mass.
+Visitors can also fly to the Island’s airport (MVY) from major metropolitan areas.
+Cape Air serves the Island all year long, with an expanded schedule in the summer; other commercial carriers and private aircraft provide service to and from the mainland during summer months.

 Your Options Upon Arrival